snikket-im/snikket-sdk/docs/js/index.md

 ## Chats

-Let’s continue by starting your fist chat.
+Let’s continue by starting your first chat.
 A chat contains messages, a list of people that are participating, and optionally a list of members.
 The example below shows how to start a chat with a new contact:

 ```typescript
 const chat = await new Promise(resolve => {